 There’s an even faster method of finding out if your instructor is DVSA-approved or not—just take a look at their windscreen!
 Of course, this only applies if you’ve started lessons.
 All DVSA-approved instructors have to display a badge in their windscreen to show that they’re qualified to teach learner drivers.

-If you’re learning with a Potential Driving Instructor holding a trainee licence, then they’ll have a pink triangular badge in their windscreen.
+If you’re learning with a Potential Driving Instructor, then they’ll have a pink triangular badge in their windscreen.
 This category of instructor is only one test away from becoming an ADI and is allowed to provide teaching as a way of building up experience.
 Approved Driving Instructors, by comparison, will have a green octagonal badge in their windscreen.
 The badge displayed should have a photograph of the instructor, a reference number and an expiry date.

 What if I think my instructor isn’t DVSA-approved?